davidgiven/cpm65/README.md

     (but not any aux memory).

   - This port runs completely bare-metal and does not use any ROM routines.

+### Atari 800 XL/XE notes

+  - Standard 720 sectors single-sided single-density disk.
+The first three tracks are reserved (54 sectors).
+The rest contains a standard CP/M 2.2 filesystem.

+  - Uses bootloader to load both BIOS and BDOS to avoid needing Atari DOS 2.0 DOS.SYS which would consume precious memory and is useless afterwards.

+  - Console is standard 40x24 and it uses the Atari OS routines to read the keyboard and write to the screen.

+  - There are 41728 bytes of TPA memory.

 ### Supported programs